hpe-dev-incubator/hpe-dev-portal/content/blog/comparing-to-kill-a-mockingbird-to-its-sequel-with-apache-spark.md

 The diagonal elements of the confusion matrix represent correct classifications and the off-diagonal counts are classification errors.
 It is informative to look at a confusion matrix (especially when there are more than two classes) – the better the classification rate on the test set, the more separable the populations.
 However, when data scientists are looking to apply classification to a business problem, they prefer to examine how well the algorithm rank-orders the results.

 Currently, Spark does not support a user-supplied threshold for Naïve Bayes.
 Only the best classification rate in the training data is reported.
-But in real business problems there is an overhead associated with a misclassification so that the *“best” rate may not be the optimal rate*.
+But in real business problems, there is an overhead associated with a misclassification so that the *“best” rate may not be the optimal rate*.
 It is of keen interest to the business to find the point at which maximum value of correct classifications is realized when accounting for incorrect answers.
 To do this via Spark, we need to use methods that allow for analysis of the threshold.

 Given the number of features (a TF-IDF vector of size 10,000) and the nature of the data, Spark’s tree-based ensemble methods are appropriate.
 Both Random Forest and Gradient Boosted Trees are available.